-Unfortunately, many women with a TVM implant have experienced severe complications.
+Unfortunately, many women have experienced severe transvaginal mesh complications.
 This can include pain and bleeding that may negatively impact their life even after the implant is removed.
 In some (much rarer) cases, these complications have resulted in death.

 The U.S. Food & Drug Administration (FDA) has yet to issue a complete recall for transvaginal mesh products, although many manufacturers have discontinued their products amidst growing consumer concerns.
 These manufacturers have also faced lawsuits from over 100,000 women who experienced complications after receiving an implant.
 If complications have arisen from your vaginal mesh implant, you may be eligible to file a claim.

 What Is Transvaginal Mesh Used For?

 Transvaginal mesh is used to correct two common conditions: pelvic organ prolapse and stress urinary incontinence.
 It is estimated that 11% of American women require surgery to correct one of these conditions in their lifetime.

 Transvaginal mesh implants are one treatment option that can correct pelvic organ prolapse and stress urinary incontinence.
 Doctors began using TVM to treat these conditions in the early 2000s, after similar mesh implants proved effective in the repair of hernias.

 Pelvic Organ Prolapse (POP)